one2blame/shellcodes/README.md

 Currently, this repository only contains shellcodes to execute a single command on a remote target across multiple different architectures.
-There are plenty of methods to write shellcode in C, however, conducting program counter based jumps to store strings in registers seems easier to do in assembly.
+There are plenty of methods to write shellcode in C, however, conducting relative jumps to store strings in registers seems easier to do in assembly.

 ## Contributing